 Phoebe (radius 110 km) is almost 4 times more distant from Saturn than its nearest neighbour (lapetus).
-Phoebe's eccentric, retrograde orbit and unusual albedo indicates that it may be a captured comet or Kuiper Belt object.
+Phoebe's orbit is retrograde (backwards) and very eccentric.
+This, and its unusual albedo, indicates that it may be a captured Kuiper Belt object, probably a Centaur.

-Its albedo is only 0.05, so it may be responsible for the dark surfaces of Hyperion and the leading hemisphere of lapetus.
+Its albedo is only 0.05; Phoebe is responsible for the dark surfaces of Hyperion and the leading hemisphere of lapetus.